stevenwhatever123/CSC384-Assignment/README.md

 # CSC384-Assignment
 This is my attempt on CSC384-Introduction to Video Games Programming Assignment

-This module is 100% assignment based where my result is mostly based on the assignment I handed in.
+This module is 100% assignment based where my result depends on the assignment I handed in.
 I scored 75/100 in the implementation part and scored 12/40 in the design pattern questions part.
 In which, I only have 57% marks in this module.